odan/aspnet-api/README.md

 Run the following command to create a new project:

 ```
-git clone https://github.com/odan/aspnet-api.git --depth 1 [my-app-name]/
+git clone https://github.com/odan/aspnet-api.git --depth 1 {my-app-name}/
 cd [my-app-name]/
 ```

-Replace `[my-app-name]` with the desired name for your project.
+Replace `{my-app-name}` with the desired name for your project.

 Create a new MySQL / MariaDB database.